QLAC Qualified Longevity Annuity Contract

 7. Defer distributions

-You may be seeing the term QLAC a lot these days and wonder if this financial acronym is relevant to you and your needs.
-Here are some of the most common questions and answers our customers have had about QLACs.
-If a QLAC seems like a fit for you and you’d like to discuss the idea further, we’re here to help with no pressure or obligation.
+You may be seeing the term QLAC and wonder if buying one would help you in retirement.
+Here are some of the most common questions our customers have about QLACs.
+If you want to learn more about QLACs and would like to discuss the idea further, we’re here to help with no pressure or obligation.
 Give us a call at 800-872-6684 or leave a question or comment on this page.

 Q. What is a QLAC?